The Sorry Plight of the Human Male

 This is why it is so necessary to bring out the mother in all women as soon as possible.
 It is far easier to do than it sounds.
 We will go into it more fully in our later articles.

-However, for the next ten years or so, girls of your own age should be completely beneath your notice.
+However, for the next 10 years or so, girls of your own age should be completely beneath your notice.

 Devote much of your attention during this period to the playing fields.
 You will be building the fine physique that will be so valuable in later years.